-Who's The Killer On 'Big Little Lies'?
-Book Spoilers Reveal The Answer To The Mystery
+'Big Little Lies' Book Spoilers Reveal The Killer

 The people whose lives look perfect on the surface often have the biggest secrets, and this theme is central to the HBO limited series Big Little Lies, which premieres on Sun.
 Feb.
 19. Based on the bestselling novel by Liane Moriarty, the series revolves around three mothers of kindergartners: Celeste (Nicole Kidman), Madeline (Reese Witherspoon), and Jane (Shailene Woodley).
 Their immense privilege is on full display (complete with lavish beachfront homes in Monterey, California), but nothing is at it seems.
 The series is structured like the book — viewers know a murder has occurred, but the victim and the killer remain a mystery until the finale.
 If you read the book and are rusty on the details, or you can't stay away from spoilers, you're probably already asking who is the killer on Big Little Lies?
 Warning — major spoilers for the book and TV series ahead.

 The series opens at a school fundraiser where things go terribly awry — and by "awry," I mean the night ends with a murder.
 Celeste, Madeline, and Jane aren't the only key characters, so now would be a good time to talk about Bonnie, played by Zoë Kravitz.
 She's a yoga instructor who's now married to Madeline's ex-husband — and she's grown close to her stepdaughter, much to Madeline's dismay.
 Viewers never see the story through Bonnie's eyes and she doesn't initially appear to be one of the show's most important characters.
 Rather, she seems to be there to function as a laid-back, kinder foil to Madeline's high-strung character.
 But, of course, there's far more to Bonnie's character than meets the eye.